pandas-dev/pandas/doc/source/options.rst

-                                        or switch to the view from df.info() (the behaviour in earlier versions of pandas). allowable settings, ['truncate', 'info'] display.latex.escape       True         Escapes special caracters in Dataframes, when using the to_latex method. display.latex.longtable    False        Specifies if the to_latex method of a Dataframe
+                                        or switch to the view from df.info() (the behaviour in earlier versions of pandas). allowable settings, ['truncate', 'info'] display.latex.repr         False        Whether to produce a latex DataFrame representation for jupyter frontends
+                                        that support it.
+display.latex.escape       True         Escapes special caracters in Dataframes, when
+                                        using the to_latex method.
+display.latex.longtable    False        Specifies if the to_latex method of a Dataframe